 Everybody loves a good story!
-Jesus is the best storyteller of all time.

 That’s why learning how to become a good storyteller can really help keep people engaged in your preaching.